Spacewalk astronauts work on coolant pumps "Leaky" and "Frosty"

 Motley was delivered to the lab complex by a SpaceX Dragon cargo ship earlier this year.
 As its name might suggest, it is made up of spare parts but it is fully operational and readily available if one of the eight operational PFCS units, one for each solar array set, fails.

 Station commander Drew Feustel and Ricky Arnold, floating in the station's Quest airlock, switched their spacesuits to battery power at 7:39 a.m.
-EDT (GMT-4), officially kicking off a planned 6.5-hour spacewalk, the 210th EVA devoted to station assembly and maintenance since construction began in 1998 and the fifth so far this year.
+EDT (GMT-4), officially kicking off the fifth station spacewalk so far this year.

-For identification, Feustel, call sign EV-1, is wearing a suit with red stripes and is using helmet camera 17.
-This is his eighth spacewalk after six across two shuttle missions and one outside the station earlier this year.
-Arnold, EV-2, is wearing an unmarked suit and is using helmet cam 18.
-This is his fourth EVA after two on a shuttle flight and one with Feustel at the station.

 Going into the EVA, Frosty was mounted on External Storage Platform No. 1 while Leaky was earlier attached to an appendage of the station's special purpose dexterous manipulator, or DEXTRE, a multi-joint hand-like fitting by the lab's robot arm.